RetCast/data_mid_bootcamp_project_classification/README.md

 The confusion matrixes and the metrics that evaluate the performance of the classification model are calculated, such as precision, accuracy, sensitivity or recall, F1 score and Cohen's Kappa Score.

-All of the above is done with due exploratory data analysis, cleaning and treatment.
+All of the above is done with due exploratory data analysis, cleaning and processing data.

 Likewise, some other interesting ideas on the database are reviewed, making graphs.